matiasconsiglio/project-4/README.md

 ![Incorrect login](/assets/readme-images/incorrect-login.png)

-Incorrect loggin.
+Incorrect login.

 - Logout

-    - Logout message asking the user if its sure they want to logout.
+    - Logout message asking the user if it is sure they want to logout.
     - Sign out button.
     - Navbar and footer keeps the style of welcome page.
     - Once Sign Out is clicked the user is redirected to the home page.